mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ![IoT Hub Azure](./images/hub-security-alerts.png 'IoT Hub')

 ### **Task 2: Integrate with Sentinel**
-**Note**: Please ensure you have completed Task 6 in the "Before HOL" prior to working through these instructions.
+**Note**: Please ensure you have completed Task 6 in the [Before HOL](#https://github.com/mpram/Azure-Defender-for-IoT/blob/main/Before%20HOL/Azure%20Defender%20for%20IoT%20BHOL.md#task-6-sentinel-prep-work) prior to working through these instructions.

-Step 2: Enabling IoT to Integrate with Sentinel
+Step 1: Enabling IoT to Integrate with Sentinel
 Ensure your IoT Hub is configured to send Security Alerts to Sentinel.

 Navigate to your IoT Hub > Security > Settings > Data Collection